 After choosing between the two types of palladium bullion below, you will come to a page with further information that allows you to select specific palladium bullion products that you want to learn more about.
 These product pages will not only give you all relevant information about the product but also allow you to compare current prices and directly buy the palladium coins or bars of your choice from respected palladium dealers online.

 As far as palladium bullion coins are concerned, one mint dominated the market for a long time.
 The Royal Canadian Mint was the first to regularly issue palladium coins.
 Its Canadian Palladium Maple Leafs are 99.95% pure just like palladium bars.
-In September 2017, the US Mint issued its first-ever palladium coins with the inaugural release of 15,000 brilliant uncirculated American Palladium Eagle coins.
+In September 2017, the US Mint issued its first-ever palladium coins with the inaugural release of 15,000 brilliant uncirculated Palladium American Eagles.
 A proof version of these new coins was then released in 2018, followed by reverse proof coins in 2019 and burnished coins in 2020.
-Both the Canadian Palladium Maple Leafs and the American Palladium Eagles only exist in the size of 1 oz.
+Both the Canadian Palladium Maple Leafs and the Palladium American Eagles only exist in the size of 1 oz.
 Smaller 1/2 oz palladium coins were minted by the China Mint in the past, most recently in 2005.
 The various limited issues of Chinese Palladium Pandas are rarely traded online these days.
-Since all Chinese Panda coins are popular with collectors, expect to pay a collectability premium if you do find Chinese Palladium Panda coins listed for sale.
+Since all Chinese Panda coins are popular with collectors, expect to pay a collectibility premium if you do find Chinese Palladium Panda coins listed for sale.
 Due to the substantial increase of the palladium spot price (to which the price of the coins is tied) starts to rise significantly, you can expect more minting institutions to issue palladium bullion coins regularly.